nastassii/Trillo-project/README.md

-# Trillo project - a website for tourist company
+# Trillo project - the website for tourist company